GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 | Spear                  | $180 | 5.5 lb | 3 yards   | Requires two hands.
 You can potentially attack over someone between yourself and the foe, but this imposes a -1 on the attack for each intervening creature.
 Attacks made against a foe within half range (1.5 yards) have disadvantage. | The common spear to be found on the battlefield. |
 | Warpick                | $190 | 4 lb | 1 yard   | - | A widely misunderstood weapon.
 It is intended to be used against a foe once they have been cast off balance, such as when they have been laid out. |
 |                        |      |           |          |            |  |

+### Variant Weapons
+The weapons listed above are the standard weapons made available to characters.
+They represent a myriad of historical and fantastical weapons.
+A narrator may optionally allow for some more complex options in terms of weaponry.
+Variants will have their weapon type noted and function as that type of weapon in all regards except where noted.